 - The experience centers on a combination of activities that include clinical care, assessment, diagnosis, prevention, clinical intervention, consultation, and evaluation.

-- Throughout the internship, both theory and empirical evidence inform predoctoral fellows’ practice.
+- Throughout the internship, both theory and empirical evidence inform doctoral fellows’ practice.

 - Learning to search for and apply the best available evidence in the provision of psychological services is an inherent part of the learning experience.